The complete guide on how to start Day Trading

-10. Don’t start off too large.
+10. Don’t start off too large

-Regardless of how much money you have sat aside for your day trading efforts, start off small, especially when initiating your new strategies.
+Regardless of how much money you have sat aside for your trading efforts, start off small, especially when initiating your new strategies.

 Day Trading Salary

-In New York, the average day trading salary is in the neighborhood of $120,000 and in Connecticut, the average is $112,000.
-However, when you look at Texas with an average day trading salary of $98,000 and Florida at $99,000, you can see just how much of an impact your area will have on the average day trading salary.
+In New York is in the neighborhood of $120,000 and in Connecticut the average is $112,000.
+However, when you look at Texas with an average salary of $98,000 and Florida at $99,000, you can see just how much of an impact your area will have on the average day trading salary.

-Those that have day trading experience in working with stocks, futures and forex are more likely to have a better idea of when it is time to buy or sell and will have a higher earning potential, thereby increasing their salary.
+Those that have experience in working with stocks, futures and forex are more likely to have a better idea of when it is time to buy or sell and will have a higher earning potential, thereby increasing their salary.

 How to Learn Day Trading

-While having experience in day trading helps, you can still learn day trading and do day trading for a living.
-Whether you are wanting to learn day trading to start a new career, looking for a way to make extra money, or simply interested in the industry, you have to approach it as you would with any other subject you want to learn.
+While having experience in day trading helps, you can still learn and do it for a living.
+Whether you are wanting to learn it to start a new career, looking for a way to make extra money, or simply interested in the industry, you have to approach it as you would with any other subject you want to learn.

 If you are completely new the world of stocks, forex, and futures, here is some recommended topics you should research if you want to learn day trading: